VOSB

 AIRBORNE VIDEO

 Here is a great Airborne Video.
 I am not in this video, but I have jumped out of aircraft exactly like this one and into this very same drop zone along with several hundred of my closest friends.
-As many of you will recognize (unless you jumped with your eyes closed): This is the Sicily Drop Zone.
+As many of you will recognize (unless you jumped with your eyes closed): This is the Sicily Drop Zone at Fort Bragg, NC.
 The video comes from the US Army Airborne School at Fort Benning, Georgia.
-This video for all of my Airborne "brothers" all over the world.
+This video is for all of my Airborne “brothers” all over the world.
 Enjoy!

 IT'S MILLER TIME!!!